luciferofastora/exit-platform-8-autosplit/README.md

   - Deleting the save
   - Dying *without beating any anomalies before*

+Through the Scriptable Auto Splitter settings in the Layout (see [Setting up Autosplitter](#setting-up-autosplitter) below), it can also be set to automatically split when reaching the first or second credits (or both).
+If that is the last (or only) split, this will stop the timer.

 Deleting the save after a reset will count as an additional "attempt" in the split files.
 I haven't found a way to circumvent this so far.

-There is also no auto-stop on reaching the credits, and it's currently not clear if that will be possible for Real Time measurements.
-You will have to stop the timer manually for now.

 ### The Exit 8
 The executable for Platform 8 is largely built on the base of The Exit 8.
-It may well be the case that the above features work for that game as well.
+I expect I will be able to extend the script to support that game as well.
-However, this has not been tested yet (see the [Supported Games and Versions](#supported-games-and-versions) above).
+However, the current configurations don't work for that game (see the [Supported Games and Versions](#supported-games-and-versions) above).

 ## Usage
 ### Short version